Azure/blobxfer/docs/10-cli-usage.md

         * `--mode` specifies the source Azure Storage mode.
 This defaults to `auto` which will source from Azure Blob storage (any blob type).
 To source from Azure File storage, set this option to `file`.
-        * `--remote-path` for the source remote Azure path.
-This must have, at the minimum, a container or file share name.
+        * `--remote-path` for the source remote path.
+If an Azure path this must have, at the minimum, a container or file share name.
+For an arbitrary URL, this must be a complete URL that starts with the proper protocol, e.g., `http://` or `https://`.
+Aribtrary URL support is limited to a single object.
         * `--storage-account` storage account for the source remote Azure path or the environment variable `BLOBXFER_STORAGE_ACCOUNT`
 * Remote Azure Storage _destination_ reference using one of two methods: